Scale to Zero

 Configuration

-The orchestrator accepts these flags:
+The control plane accepts these environment variables:

-| Flag | Default | Description |
+| Env var | Default | Description |

 |---|---|---|